Maine shooting suspect Joseph Eaton shot his parents and two others

 The suspect left the Maine Correctional Center in Windham on Friday when he was picked up by his mother, according to the state authorities.

 The shooting took place at the home of the Egers.
-Three of the bodies were inside the home, while Mr Eaton’s father was found at the property in a “non-attached garage,” according to the authorities.
+Three of the bodies were found inside the home, while Mr Eaton’s father was found at the property in a “non-attached garage,” according to the authorities.

-The killings have been connected to the highway shooting in which three people were injured later on Tuesday about 20 miles away in Yarmouth.
+The killings have been connected to the highway shooting in which three people were injured on Tuesday about 20 miles away in Yarmouth.

 Col Bill Ross of Maine State Police identified the three people shot on the highway as 51-year-old Shawn Halsey, 29-year-old Justin Halsey, and 25-year-old Paige Halsey.
 Ms Halsey remains in critical condition at Maine Medical Center.